What can the IT Office help you with?

 How much traffic am I allowed before my speed gets reduced?

-Using the MCS computers in the Student Computer Room, Library or MCR do not count towards your Robinson College data usage quota.
+Using the MCS computers in the Student Computer Room or Library do not count towards your Robinson College data usage quota.
 Using the wifi (RC-wifi / eduroam) or wired Ethernet in Robinson College will count towards your Robinson College data usage quota.
 Using the wifi (eduroam / uni of cam) in other Colleges, Faculties or Departments will not count towards your Robinson College data usage quota but they may have their own Fair Use Policies in place.
 If you go over quota, your internet connection will operate at a reduced speed until your usage returns to below 90% of the quota.

 What sort of virus scanner should I use?